Offshore Wind (Online Course)

 Among the key points to be addressed

-- Essential offshore wind farm components and installation processes
+- Essential offshore wind farm development processes

 - Key delivery risks at various stages in a project’s life